 Therapeutic ultrasound is just about the most popular and evidenced of the Electrotherapy devices within Physiotherapy, however strictly speaking, it is not 'electrotherapy' but high frequency sound waves producing mechanical vibration known as ultrasound.
 The frequencies used in therapy are typically between 1.0 and 3.0 MHz (1 MHz = 1 million cycles per second).
 The sound waves pass through the skin causing the tissues in the affected area to vibrate.

-Therapeutic ultrasound can improve blood flow, increase the breakdown of scar tissue and encourage the healing process.
-It is generally used during the healing process for ligaments and tendon injuries.
+Therapeutic ultrasound can improve blood flow and improve the repair process of soft tissue injuries. is generally used during the healing process for ligaments and tendon injuries, such as in common knee and ankle injuries.

 Shockwave therapy, also known as Extracorporeal Shock Wave Therapy (ESWT), is a clinically proven and highly effective treatment for chronic injuries and certain bone conditions.